MAAS vs Growth Marketing.

 It's not one or the other.

-An early-stage brand —still figuring out if it sells— needs Growth, not Vibe Marketing.
+An early-stage brand —still figuring out if it sells— needs Growth, not MAAS.
 It's the moment to experiment with channels, validate offer, measure CAC, find product-market-fit.
 Installing a system when you don't yet know what you sell is premature.

-A brand that already sells —knows its offer, its ICP, its margins— and feels its ceiling won't move no matter the budget, needs Vibe Marketing.
+A brand that already sells —knows its offer, its ICP, its margins— and feels its ceiling won't move no matter the budget, needs MAAS.
 The problem is no longer tactical: it's systemic.

 A mature brand operates both.
-Vibe Marketing installs the architecture.
+MAAS installs the architecture.
 Growth optimizes within it.
-Vibe Marketing KPIs report to the multi-year cohort.
+MAAS KPIs report to the multi-year cohort.
 Growth KPIs report to the sprint.
 Both coexist.
 Both matter.

 What gets asked.

 No. They operate at different levels.
-Vibe Marketing installs the system architecture.
+MAAS installs the system architecture.
 Growth optimizes tactics within that system.
 A serious brand operates both.
 Replacing one with the other is a categorical error.

-If I have a growth team, do I need Vibe Marketing?
+If I have a growth team, do I need MAAS?

 If your growth team is optimizing a brand you perceive as coherent, scalable, and with clear narrative, there's probably an implicit system.
 If your growth team improves metrics but the brand remains interchangeable, you lack architecture — not more tactics.